 - The possibility of under- or over-representation of the population.

-- The underlying reasons why some people choose to take part and some do not can skew your results.
+- Biased results, due to the reasons why some people choose to take part and some do not.